TLC could test waters for Duggars' future with Fox News interview

-LOS ANGELES (Reuters) - As Jim Bob and Michelle Duggar, the parents on the TLC reality show “19 Kids and Counting,” prepare on Wednesday to address allegations that their oldest son molested girls, critics question the possible impact of the Fox News interview on the family’s future on television.
+LOS ANGELES, June 3 (Reuters) - As Jim Bob and Michelle Duggar, the parents on the TLC reality show “19 Kids and Counting,” prepare on Wednesday to address allegations that their oldest son molested girls, critics question the possible impact of the Fox News interview on the family’s future on television.

 TLC, which is owned by Discovery Communications, pulled all episodes of “19 Kids,” its top-rated show, last month after reports surfaced that Josh Duggar, now 27, had molested underage girls when he was a teenager.
 He has never been arrested or charged by police.